ged-odoo/owl-project-template/README.md

 # 🦉 owl-project-template 🦉

 A starter template to create [owl](https://github.com/odoo/owl) projects using bun.
-This is only a toy (<250 loc), not production ready!
+This is only a toy (around 300 loc), not production ready!

 ## Setup